hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 .. _bpy.types.FModifier.name:

 Name
-   By default modifiers are named by their function, however, the name can be changed by double clicking the name.
+   By default, modifiers are named after their function, but this can be changed.

 .. _bpy.types.FModifier.mute:

 Mute
-   Modifiers can be muted or hidden by toggling the checkbox in the modifier's panel header.
+   Click the checkbox in a modifier's header to disable it.

 Delete
-   Modifiers can be removed using the delete button in the modifier's panel header.
+   Click the cross in a modifier's header to delete it.

+Influence
+   Lets you blend between the original curve and the modified one.

+Restrict Frame Range
+   Start/End
+      The frame on which the modifier's effect starts/ends.
+   Blend In/Out
+      The number of frames, relative the start/end values above, it takes the modifier to fade in/out.

 Adding a Modifier
 =================